AgrDataSci/documentation/docs/02-planning/Stakeholder Engagement.md

 sidebar_position: 2
 ---

-## Stakeholder engagement - Roles of researchers, extension agents, local facilitators, and farmers.
+## Roles of researchers, extension agents, local facilitators, and farmers.

 ### Who should participate?